Funding Landscape Answers

 Home Repair Grants and Weatherization in 2026: What Is Free, What Is a Loan, and What the OBBBA Eliminated

-The OBBBA killed federal home energy tax credits (Sections 25C and 25D) as of January 1, 2026.
-But IRA rebate programs survived.
-USDA Section 504 still provides grants up to $10,000 for rural homeowners 62+.
+The OBBBA killed the two largest federal home energy tax credits (Sections 25C and 25D) effective January 1, 2026.
+But IRA rebate programs survived and are rolling out state by state.
+USDA Section 504 still provides grants up to $10,000 for rural homeowners 62 and older.
 Weatherization serves 32,000 homes per year for free.
+Here is what actually exists.

 How to Write a Federal Grant Proposal in 2026: The Actual Process, From Finding the NOFO to Getting Paid